-The table shows that, in comparison to common Web Service calls, the performance of the presented approach was not too good when the mobile Web Service was connected to a WiFi network.
-The results for the mobile Web Service provider and the client connected to the same network showed a performance overhead of 137.60 per cent, and when the mobile Web Service was provided within a different WiFi network the performance overhead was about 116.35 per cent.
+The table shows that, in comparison to common Web Service requests, the performance of the presented approach was not too good when the mobile Web Service was connected to a Wi-Fi network.
+The results for the mobile Web Service provider and the client connected to the same network showed a performance overhead of 137.60 per cent, and when the mobile Web Service was provided within a different Wi-Fi network the performance overhead was about 116.35 per cent.
 But, if the mobile Web Service was connected to a mobile network, the performance overhead was not that dramatic anymore.
 In the case of the UMTS network the overhead was limited to 56.57 per cent, and for the GPRS based network the overhead was even lower at 4.38 per cent.
-Therefore, on the basis of our test results, it can be said that the performance of the presented approach for mobile Web Services (in comparison to common Web Services) seems to improve the lower the network bandwidth is.
-This could best be seen by the results for the GPRS based network, where the actual overhead in our test was below 5 per cent.
+Therefore, on the basis of our test results, it can be said that the performance degredation seems to decrease with the presented approach for mobile Web Services (in comparison to common Web Services) in lower quality networks, e.g. networks with lower bandwidth.
+This could best be seen by the results for the GPRS based network, where the actual overhead for the presented approach was below 5 per cent.